godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 	- A Company Building generates *X* trait at the cost of *Y* trait.
 		- X Traits:
 			- Manpower
-			- Wealth
-			- Influence: The sway the Company has on the world stage, as well as
 			-
+			- Influence: This how much the Company knows, as well as how fast it learns.
+When world events occur, highly Influential Companies learn of it first.
+			- Wealth: The amount of money the Company has access to.
 		- Y Traits:
 			-